 The distribution age is the same for all four types of savings accounts—at 59.5 years or in the case of the account owner becoming disabled.
-Additionally, Roth plans have an extra clause: the account has to have been open for a minimum of 5 years.
+Additionally, Roth plans have an extra clause: the account must have been open for a minimum of five years.

 While discussing the “how much do I need to retire?” topic, we can’t leave out the free money often available with a 401(k) plan.
 Namely, some employers offer to match your contributions.
 This is usually 50% and up to 100% of your contribution and can be as high as 6% of your annual gross salary.

 In most cases, you need to stay with a company for several years until your employer’s match money becomes yours.
 In contrast, contributions aren’t possible with IRA plans.
 Still, if you’re trying to figure out how to retire early, take advantage of an employer match if you can.